 3. Red, Red-Orange, Orange

-If warm colors are more to your liking, look no further than this vibrant living room by Annie Sloan for inspiration.
+If warm colors are more to your liking, look no further than this vibrant living room swathed in red, red-orange, and orange by Annie Sloan for inspiration.
 To keep the mix of red and orange details from feeling overwhelming or harsh, pair them with neutral, large-scale pieces that will create a refreshing sense of calm against an energetic palette.

 4. Blue, Blue-Violet, Violet